 This is one of the most challenging aspects to track and manage, but knowing your fleet’s TCO allows you to confidently make data-driven decisions about your business.

 Fleet management software calculates TCO from an aggregate of your fleet’s data.
-Getting a break down of your fleet expenses gives you an understanding of your return on investment (ROI).
+Getting a breakdown of your fleet expenses gives you an understanding of your return on investment (ROI).
 It also helps determine strategies for preventive maintenance, vehicle replacement and whether to purchase or lease future vehicles.

 8. Asset Utilization

 Investing in a fleet isn’t cheap, so getting the most out of your assets is essential.
-Monitoring your assets will help increase your ROI and maximize their lifespan.
+Monitoring your fleet assets will help increase your ROI and maximize their lifespan.

 Tracking average hours of use or miles per day not only keeps you on time with preventive maintenance scheduling; it also helps you maintain a sustainable fleet size.

 After monitoring asset utilization for several months, you may discover under-utilized vehicles in your fleet that can be better used or sold for a profit.
-On the other hand, you may discover you’re current fleet size can’t meet demand.
+On the other hand, you may discover your current fleet size can’t meet demand.